-The subject parcel is 692.62 acres and is located approximately 5 miles southeast of Craig, Montana.
+The subject parcel is 165.31 acres and is located approximately 10 miles west of Cascade, Montana.
 The subject is accessed from adjacent private property and the topography is predominately steep with timber.
-The property has minimal grazing ability doe to the overall topography.
-The timber is not considered merchantable as a result of topography and limited road access.
+There is approximately 20% to 25% of grazing grassland.
+The timber is not considered merchantable as a result of topography.
+In addition, there is a small amount of beetle kill in the pine trees.
 As previously noted the parcel has no legal access and physical access is from the adjacent private property.
 As noted in the "Scope of Work" the appraiser assumes the property has legal access and I have attempted to identify sales/listings without legal access.

 Sale No. 1 occurred 6/25/09 for 338 acres at \$304,000 or \$900/acre.
-This sale is located approximately 10 miles west of Cascade, MT.
+This sale is located in the immediate vicinity of the subject and the seller is also lessee and prospective buyer of the subject property.
+It was reported by the buyer and seller this property is superior to the subject with respect to agricultural grazing land.
 The buyer owns adjacent land and assembled this property with the existing property for grazing cattle.
-This sale is considered superior to the subject with respect to size, agricultural use and topography, similar with respect to location, access, and recreational use, but inferior with respect to water.
+This sale is considered superior to the subject with respect to agricultural use and topography, similar with respect to access, water, recreational use, but inferior with respect to size.
 Overall, this sale is superior to the subject as a result of agricultural grazing.